leejeongwoo1/facenet-web-project/README.md

 # Find someone who looks like using facenet
-Facenet makes embedding vector and compare between vectors to find a similar person</br>
+Facenet makes embedding vector and we compare between vectors to find a similar person</br>
 You can give a face iamge to web application, then web application shows someone who looks like face image
 # How to use?
 1. install